 Adding a group to your project lets you grant groups of users access to the resources in that project.
 If you’re just trying ScaleFT out for the first time, you can just use the pre-existing

 Later, when you’ve added servers to the project, and more users have joined your team, configuring projects and groups will allow you fine-grained control of access across your servers.

 Install the ScaleFT Agent on one or more servers, and enroll those servers in your Project.

-sftd) will automatically configure your servers to trust certificates issued by the ScaleFT Platform as a method to authenticate SSH users.
+The ScaleFT Agent will automatically configure your servers to trust certificates issued by the ScaleFT Platform as a method to authenticate SSH or RDP users.

 You can also configure the agent to create user accounts for the members of your team, and even manage administrative access with ScaleFT roles and permissions.

-Have team members install the ScaleFT client and register it with ScaleFT.
+Have team members install the ScaleFT client and enroll it with ScaleFT.